-392. A multi-stakeholder meeting will be held immediately after the Environmental Addendum and Environmental Management Plan are prepared, on 27 December 2013.
+400. A multi-stakeholder meeting was held immediately after the preparation of Environmental Main Report and Environmental Management Plan, on 27 December 2013.
 The reports in Sinhala, Tamil and English languages will be disclosed to the participants.
-The salient features of the environmental mitigation and management plans along with monitoring mechanisms will be explained to the local people and other relevant stakeholders and a discussion on the environmental impacts and proposed mitigation measures will be simulated.
+The salient features of the environmental mitigation and management plans along with monitoring mechanisms will be explained to the local people and other relevant stakeholders and a discussion on the environmental and social impacts and proposed mitigation measures will be simulated.